-[This is part of the headline over a report published in The Guardian on this date in 2009.
+[This is the headline over a report published in The Guardian on this date in 2009.
 It reads as follows:]

 The key witness in the Lockerbie bombing trial was coached and steered by Scottish detectives into wrongly identifying a Libyan sanctions buster as the bomber, his appeal lawyers claim.